-Candidate matching improves your applicant pool by creating smart recommendations that addresses the role’s — and your team’s — specific needs.
+Candidate matching improves your applicant pool by creating smart recommendations that address the role’s — and your team’s — specific needs.
 Additionally, expediting the sourcing process improves the efficiency of your recruitment process as a whole, and increases your quality-of-hire by giving your team more time to evaluate candidates during interviews.

 Recruitment marketing is the process of promoting your employer brand to job seekers and utilizing marketing best practices to attract top talent.
 To reach and exceed your goals, you need to get serious about your recruitment marketing strategy.

 Text recruiting is a relatively new addition to recruitment marketing, but it has a significant impact on the success of the application process.
 It helps automate the process and ensures quality candidates don’t slip through the cracks due to a lack of communication.
-This tactic improves the candidate experience, helping to grow your talent community; 95% of candidates will apply to an organization again if they had a positive experience with the interview process.

-Start the new year off right by setting clear, actionable recruitment goals to ensure your team is tracking toward success.
+Set clear, actionable recruitment goals to ensure your team is tracking toward success.
 Utilize these tactics to get started, but be flexible with your strategy — every company is different and what works for some may not be suited for you.
 Tracking your KPIs will help you spot weaknesses before they become problems, so be prepared to pivot and keep moving forward.

 Discover 16 strategies you need to evolve your recruitment efforts today.